just-jeb/angular-builders/README.md

 Options:
  - All the `@angular-devkit/build-angular:browser` options
  - `webpackConfigPath`: path to the extra webpack configuration, defaults to `webpack.config.js`
- - `mergeStrategy`: webpack config merge strategy, strategies can be `append | prepend | replace`.
+ - `mergeStrategy`: webpack config merge strategy, strategies can be `append | prepend | replace` per webpack config entry.
 Defaults to append
-      - `append`: adds the configurations to the end of the angular cli config.
-The custom plugins config will be added to the end of the angular cli plugins array
+      - `append`: appends the given field configuration (in custom webpack config) to the existing Angular CLI webpack configuration
-      - `prepend`: adds the configurations to the beginning of the angular cli config.
-The custom loaders config will be added to the beginning of the angular cli loaders array
+      - `prepend`: prepends the given field configuration (in custom webpack config) to the existing field configuration (in Angular CLI webpack config)n.
+The custom loaders config will be added to the _beginning_ of the existing loaders array
       - `replace`: replaces the configuration entirely.
-The custom webpack config will replace the angular cli webpack config See [webpack-merge](https://github.com/survivejs/webpack-merge) for more info
+The custom webpack config will replace the Angular CLI webpack config See [webpack-merge](https://github.com/survivejs/webpack-merge) for more info

 `angular.json` Example: